veltwerk/Repair-Class-teams/README.md

 # Repair-Class-teams

-Fixes Class Teams that were created using the deprecated teams teamplates.
+Fixes Class Teams that were created using the deprecated teams templates.

 ## disclaimer